 - Solvable problems are topic related and situational.
 It can be about a disagreement on where to go for dinner, or on where to spend Christmas.
 They have no deeper meaning behind the issue and you can solve them with a compromise or an ad-hoc solution.

 - Perpetual problems cannot be solved because they center around completely different ways of seeing the world, different or contrasting values or different personality traits and preferences.
-For example deciding where to spend to Christmas could be a perpetual problem if she wants to spend lots of time with her family together with him while he prefers alone time with her
+For example, deciding where to spend Christmas could be a perpetual problem if she wants to spend lots of time with her family together with him while he prefers alone time with her

 - Gridlocked perpetual problems are perpetual problems that the couple has not handled well and that have become chronic and painful issues in the relationship.
-For example if every Thursday it’s an argument on spending the weekend with her family and he is passive aggressive every time he goes, that’s a gridlocked perpetual problem.
+For example, if every Thursday it’s an argument on spending the weekend with her family and he is passive aggressive every time he goes, that’s a gridlocked perpetual problem.

-Relationship Unsolvable Problems Examples
+Relationship Perpetual Problems Examples

 Here are some examples of unsolvable problems: